AbhishekNanda7429/AbhishekNanda7429/README.md

 * I am [Abhishek Nanda](https:https://github.com/AbhishekNanda7429) :smiley:	 <br>
 * I graduated from KIIT, Bhubaneswar in Computer Science :computer:
 * Interests and experience :
-  * Cloud computing:cloud:
+  * Cloud computing
-  * Mobile app development:iphone:
+  * Mobile app development
   * Machine Learning using CNN
   * Application Development
   * Automation Testing
+  * DevOps in AWS,Azure

 *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages I have the most code on github